Wren6991/Ship-Sandbox/README.md

 - Low-hanging speedups (e.g. inline functions)
 ### Phase 3
 - Investigate feasibility of new features:
+-- Add sounds
--- Add time-of-day (i.e. sink at night vs. during the day) -- Add lights that would turn off on when generator is wet -- Add ability to raise ship from bottom of the sea via ropes
+-- Add time-of-day (i.e. sink at night vs. during the day) -- Add lights that would turn off on when generator is wet or when electrical cables break -- Add ability to raise ship from bottom of the sea via ropes
+## How to Build
+I tried to do my best to craft the CMake files in a platform-independent way, but I'm working on this exclusively in Visual Studio, hence I'm sure some unportable features have slipped in.
+Feel free to send pull requests for CMake edits for other platforms.
+You'll need the following libraries in order to build the game:
+- <a href="https://www.wxwidgets.org/">WxWidgets</a> (cross-platform GUI library)
+- <a href="http://openil.sourceforge.net/">DevIL</a> (cross-platform image library)
+-- I've actually built my own DevIL with a statically-linked CRT, as the DevIL DLL's come only with a dynamically-linked CRT
+- <a href="https://github.com/kazuho/picojson">picojson</a> (header-only JSON parser and serializer) The top of the main CMakeFiles.txt contains a section with hardcoded paths to these three libraries; you'll have to edit your CMakeFiles to match your environment.